qrvey/partner-portal/docs-v2/composer/data/datasets/datasets-live.md

 Any column of the dataset can be set up so that it presents an automatic link to a selected URL when it is used in a visualization.
 A common use case for this feature is where a column contains a location and you want the column to always link to a map site, showing the location on the map.
 The automatic link can be set up from the Column Link command in the dot menu of the intended column.

-For detailed information about [Column Links](../../ui-docs/datasets/column-links.md) see the article dedicated to the subject.
+For more information, see [Column Links](../datasets/column-links.md).

 ### Setting Up Geolocation Groups​